 Accordingly, smart contract developers are limited due to a lack of external connectivity.
-For example, a developer cannot create a smart rental contract if they do not have access to a tenant’s credit record or the property owner’s deed.
+For example, a developer can only create a smart rental contract if they have access to a tenant’s credit record or the property owner’s deed.

-Although APIs and data feeds already provide these sets of data for conventional app developers, it is not decentralized.
-And centralized oracles have their own issues.
+Although APIs and data feed already provide these data sets for conventional app developers, it is not decentralised.
+And centralised oracles have their issues.

-For example, centralized oracles do not require a consensus on the reliability of their data.
+For example, centralised oracles do not require a consensus on the reliability of their data.
 This means that a developer has to trust that their chosen oracle has accurate information.
-This is, of course, in direct contrast to blockchain technology and decentralization.
+This is, of course, in direct contrast to blockchain technology and decentralisation.

-If a smart contract had to rely on a centralized oracle, it would undermine the integrity and security of the blockchain and the smart contract.
+If a smart contract had to rely on a centralised oracle, it would undermine the integrity and security of the blockchain and the smart contract.

 To illustrate, the oracle’s creator could manipulate data to achieve desirable outcomes from smart contracts.
 They could set the price of a particular cryptocurrency lower or higher than the actual price.
 The smart contract would then use this data to execute an agreement and disadvantage one or both parties.